binary-manu/arch-ansible/README.md

 It is used to distingiush roles which only work in specific playbook phases from those that can be used freely.
-Also, some roles are meant to offer service to other roles (such as `packages`) while others do more extensive setup and it makes no sense to call them multiple times as they are idempotent (like `virtguest`).
+Also, some roles are meant to offer service to other roles (such as `packages`) while others do more a extensive setup and it makes no sense to call them multiple times as they are idempotent (like `virtguest`).

 #### base\_packages

-Flags: `[bm]`
+Flags: `[bs]`

 Installs the base packages to the system being provisioned via pacstrap.